Thilak-cm/Thilak-cm/README.md

 - german!
 Haben sie einen guten tag
 - the art of self sufficiency by cooking, getting organised using notion and a bunch of other things

-🐽  When I'm not here, I' most probably:
+🐽  When I'm not here, I'm most probably:
 - Up on the terrace waiting for the perfect golden hour
 - Reading about how I can become a sky diving instructor
 - Playing squash, table tennis or basketball